George Harrison: ‘My Sweet Lord’

 The Beatles

-George Harrison is well known as the lead guitarist and composer/singer in history’s most successful rock group The Beatles.
+World-renowned musician and songwriter George Harrison shot to fame as the lead guitarist in history’s most successful rock group ‘The Beatles‘.
 He wrote some of the band’s best known songs in their later years, including ‘Here Comes the Sun’, ‘Something’ and ‘While My Guitar Gently Weeps.’
+The songwriting duo of John Lennon and Paul McCartney dominated The Beatles albums, but George generally contributed one of two compositions even from the early days and his song ‘If I needed Someone’ on The Beatles ‘Rubber Soul’ album became an early hit for British group The Hollies.

 Author Bob Spitz wrote in his book; ‘The Beatles: The Biography’